Minhaj-Hossain/Demo/README.md

 # Demo

-This is a demo GitHub class.
+This is a demo GitHub repository.